-Known as an Italian steakhouse and for their impressive drinks list, The Verve has recently relocated to a new spot in the Brisbane CBD.
+Known as an Italian steakhouse and for their impressive drinks list, The Verve has relocated to a new spot in the Brisbane CBD while renovations take place.
 This is a great spot for winding down the work week on Friday night with their relaxed and comfortable atmosphere.
-Verve’s menu easily caters to gluten free and vegetarian patrons and the staff are known to be incredibly accommodating.
+Verve’s menu easily caters to gluten-free and vegetarian patrons and the staff are known to be incredibly accommodating.

 Hotel Orient, Level 1, 560 Queen Street, Brisbane

 I'd love to live near